 If project management means file management and collaboration on documents, spreadsheets, and slides, then Google Drive is the solution.
 Google Drive is cloud storage combined with cloud-based software that rivals Microsoft Word, Microsoft Excel, and Microsoft Powerpoint.
 It also offers the ability to create Forms (surveys with answers stored in a Google Sheet) and Drawings (flow charts).

-You can upload most file types for others to download or view, edit, or comment on documents, spreadsheets, slides, forms, and drawings.
+You can upload most file types for others.
+This allows them to download, view or edit.
+They can also comment on documents, spreadsheets, slides, forms, and drawings.
 Some businesses use Google Sheets for simple project management purposes, such as managing editorial calendars.

 Zapier offers Google Drive integrations so that you can automate tasks between Google Drive and other project management tools, your CRM, and other business applications.
 Google Drive has mobile apps for the Drive itself along with individual apps for Google Docs, Google Sheets, and Google Slides.